gvellut/tppss/README.md

 - Support projected CRS (use vertical compensation see https://www.usna.edu/Users/oceano/pguth/md_help/html/demb30q0.htm)
 - Generate doc
 - Sample: Document how the input DEM is obtained from the RGE
-- Optional Rasterio dependency; separate CLI dependencies from the library
+- Optional Rasterio dependency for CLI ; separate CLI dependencies from the library
+- Conda package